dnigamer/ATCGameController/README.md

 # ATCGameController
-A simple game controller for the a game running on an ESP8266 microcontroller.
+A simple game controller written for an Android client for a game running on an ESP8266 microcontroller.

+## Introduction
 This project was made specifically for one of my University projects, where the main goal was to develop some kind of project using microcontrollers.
 I decided to make a simple game running on an ESP8266 microcontroller and also having a controller both using an Android device and an EFM8BB3 microcontroller, a game pad, and with another ESP8266.

 The game this controller was made for is a recreation of the classic game "Pong", where each player has to control a paddle to prevent the ball from hitting the wall behind it.

-The game was developed using the NodeMCU framework with the game being written entirely in Lua, and the controller was developed using Keil C51 and the EFM8BB3 library from SiLabs.
+This game was developed using the NodeMCU framework with the game being written entirely in Lua, and the controller was developed using Keil C51 and the EFM8BB3 library from SiLabs.

+This controller here was developed using Android Studio and Java as a secondary controller for the game, since one of our controllers had an technical issue with it's UART module.

 ## Build
 To build this Android project, you will need to have Android Studio installed on your computer.<br>